logankimm/SQLite-Clone/2_Enumerator.md

 - Uses MoveNext() to iterate through collection of objects
 #### Difference Summary
 - IEnumerator keeps track internally of current position of iterator while IEnumerable just loops through from start to finish

+## Buffers
+### Definition
+- Allows for manipulation of primitive arrays
+### BlockCopy
+- BlockCopy(src buffer, index/offset to start reading buffer information, destination array, offset for destination, # of bytes to copy to destination array)